faisalakhlaq/birracraft/README.md

 To run the project just use the docker-compose file.
 `$ docker-compose up --build -d`

-> _Portainer_: The admin's credentials would be pre-set with the portainer_pass file
+> _Portainer_: The admin's credentials would be pre-set with the portainer_pass plaintext file

 _docker-compose.override.yml_ is used to development phase.